ComradeKeys/gl_less/README.txt

 gl_less table of contents
 --------------------------------------------------------------------------------
-1. Hello Triangle
+1. Hello Triangle & Setting up SDL2 w/OpenGL
-2. Translations in OpenGL
+2. Transformations, Rotations, and Scaling in OpenGL
 3. Colors and Textures (sample platformer)
 4. Intro to 3D, Lighting and Normalized Vectors (textured obj loader with samples)
 5. Intro to GLSL